|College||Oklahoma Baptist, 2000

 In 2010, Allen served as the head coach of the Iowa High Performance Junior National team that advanced to compete in the USAV High Performance National Championships in the Wisconsin Dells.

-Allen spent the 2007 season in Houston as the 16U Head Coach for the Texas Tornados club program, which is considered one of the top volleyball clubs in the nation.
+Allen spent the 2007 season in Houston as the 16U Head Coach for the Texas Tornados club program, considered one of the top volleyball clubs in the nation.
 Allen led the team to a No. 17 national ranking and coached 10 players who received Division I scholarships.
 Four of Allen's players were also named to the top 120 players in the country list by numerous publications.
 Allen led his team to a first-place finish at the 16 Open Northeast Qualifier and also served as the recruiting director and webmaster.

-Prior to his time with the Texas Tornadoes, Allen served as an assistant coach and recruiting coordinator at Sam Houston State University (2004-07).
-He helped lead Sam Houston to a second place finish in the Southland Conference in 2005 and coached a total of eight student-athletes to All-SLC honors.
+Prior to his time with Texas Tornadoes, Allen served as an assistant coach and recruiting coordinator at Sam Houston State University from 2004-07.
+He helped lead the Bearkats to a second-place finish in the Southland Conference in 2005 and coached a total of eight student-athletes to All-SLC honors.
 Allen was also responsible for video scouting, recruit evaluating and summer camps.